balderdashy/sails-docs/reference/waterline/queries/decrypt.md

 ### Example
-To retrieve a user record with `ssn` decrypted:
+To retrieve user records with `ssn` decrypted:
 ```javascript
 await User.find().decrypt();
 // =>
 // [ { id: 4, fullName: 'Finn Mertens', ssn: '555-55-5555' } ]
 ```
-If the record were retrieved without `.decrypt()`, you would get:
+If the records were retrieved without `.decrypt()`, you would get:
 ```javascript
 await User.find();
 // =>